.nl zone – Clearer Whois

 What about control?

-A country code top-level domain is quite autonomous, for example the .nl zone: https://sidn.nl (SIDN B.V.)
+A country code top-level domain is quite autonomous, such as the .nl zone: www.sidn.nl (SIDN B.V.)

 Which authority is above web facilities in the Netherlands?